How to Spend a Day in Savannah: Itinerary for First-Time Visitors

 Where to stay with 24 hours in Savannah

-For first-time visitors, the best area to stay in Savannah is the Historic District.
-You’ll find hotels & accommodations in all price ranges, from budget to luxury.
+For first-time visitors, our favorite area to stay in Savannah is the Historic District.
+Whenever we search for lodgings here, we’ve been able to find hotels & accommodations in all price ranges, from budget to luxury.

 River Street Inn